Ways to Reduce Stress During COVID-19

 Things may not be perfect right now, but when are they ever?
 Both people and businesses alike are always up against a challenge.
 All you can do is remain calm and try your best every day.
 Take one step at a time and make each day intentional.

-Remember that we are all a part of various communities that are here to support one another and yourself.
+Remember that we are all a part of various communities that are here to support one another and ourselves.
 Do not let fear control you.
 We are all in this together.

 Posted: Apr 09, 2020